Virginia Conservation Assistance Program (VCAP)

 This urban practice is for use in common areas of a neighborhood only, not an individual homeowners back yard.
 Typically pet waste stations consist of a metal pole with a sign post to explain the pet waste station, a waste bag dispenser, and oftentimes a 10 gallon waste receptacle.
 The cost share payment for this practice is 75% payment of the cost incurred up to $400 per application.

 This urban practice is intended for the individual homeowner or public spaces, and is for small rain garden installation with a drainage area of 0.5 acres or less.
-The practice is eligible for 75% cost share up to $1800 per application, and must be maintained for 10 years.
-Applications are currently being acepted.
-Please complete an application form and submit it along with a preliminary plan of the rain garden.
-In the preliminary plan please include square footage of the rain garden, the drainage area, proposed planting plans, overflow drainage, and the site location.
-More specific detail for operation and maintenance are pending, please check back later for more details.
+The practice is eligible for 75% cost share up to $1850 per application, and must be maintained for 10 years.
+Please complete an application form including square footage of the rain garden, the drainage area, proposed planting plans, overflow drainage, and the site location.

 Rain Gardens Technical Guide is a publication by the Virginia Department of Forestry which goes step-by-step through how to create your own rain garden.